 Gary Wills is an Associate Professor in Computer Science at the University of Southampton.

 He graduated from the University of Southampton with an Honours degree in Electromechanical Engineering, and then a PhD in Industrial Hypermedia systems.

 He is a Chartered Engineer, a member of the Institute of Engineering Technology and a Principal Fellow of the Higher Educational Academy.
 He is also an adjunct professor at the Cape Peninsular University of Technology and a research professor at RLabs.

-Gary’s research projects focus on System Engineering and applications for industry, medicine and education, see research pages for more information.
+Gary’s research projects focus on Secure System Engineering and applications for industry, medicine and education, see research pages for more information.